-The Certificate program prepares students for employment as Nursing Assistants under the supervision of professional licensed nurses, such as a Registered Nurse or Licensed Practical Nurse.
+The Certificate program prepares students for employment as nursing assistants, also called Certified Nursing Assistants (CNA or NAC).

 Approx. # of Quarters: 1